firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Tutorial/FPGA-Setup/Xilinx-Alveo-Template.rst

 FPGA Setup
 ----------

+.. warning:: Currently, FireSim only supports a single |fpga_name| installed on a machine.
+Future support will address this.

 After installing the |fpga_name| using the Xilinx instructions and installing the specific version of Vivado, we need to flash the |fpga_name| with a dummy XDMA-enabled design to finish setup.
 First, lets install the XDMA kernel module in a FireSim known location: